top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/ekf_slam_functionality.md

 For our final project, we are submitting an implementation of the Extended Kalman Filter SLAM algorithm, contained in the file slam.py, and an accompanying series of test cases in test_slam.py.
+Our github respository can be accessed [here link](github.com/CasperN/slam)

 We have simulated the change in the agent’s uncertainty overtime using a matplotlib visualization. slam.py includes the following function to visualize the positions and corresponding three sigma matrices of the agent and each of the landmarks as it traverses through space:

     def show(self, sigma=3):
       """Returns a 3 sigma visualization about every point."""

       fig, ax = plt.subplots(figsize=(5, 5))

       # Plot robot position
       plotCovariance(ax,
         self.mean[0:2],
         self.cov[0:2, 0:2],
         sigma, 'b','bot', self.mean[2])

       # Plot map features
       for tag in self.features:
         i = self.features[tag]
         plotCovariance(ax,
           self.featureMean(i),
           self.featureCov(i),
           sigma, 'r', str(tag))

       plt.xlim((-5,5))
       plt.ylim((-5,5))

       plt.show()

       buf = io.BytesIO()
       plt.savefig(buf, format='png')
       buf.seek(0)
       plt.close()
       return buf

 We have included several tests, representing each of the following trajectories:
 Straight line with landmarks